cwrc/islandora_cwrc_credit_visualization/README.md

 ## API
 ------

-### Lookup documents by array PID and return all workflow
+### Lookup documents by an array of PIDs and return all workflow activities
 ---

 /services/credit_viz?pid[]=x?pid[]=y

-### Lookup documents by array collection PIDs and return all workflow
+### Lookup documents by an array of collection PIDs and return all workflow activities
 ---

 /services/credit_viz?collectionId[]=x?collectionId[]=y

-### Lookup documents by array user id and return all workflow
+### Lookup documents by an array user ids and return all workflow activities
 ---

 /services/credit_viz?userId[]=x?userId[]=y